 Welcome!
 The Australia China Youth Association (ACYA) is the only youth-administered NGO run for its members, by its members that works to actively foster a transnational community of young Australians and Chinese interested in furthering understanding of each other’s countries.
 Focusing chiefly on young people between the ages of 18 to 30, ACYA’s objectives are to facilitate and develop lasting bilateral friendships, partnerships and opportunities across a variety of social sectors, including but not limited to: business, academia, government, sport and the arts.

 The Three Pillars & More

 ACYA’s broad engagement is centred on three organisational pillars: Careers, Education and People-to-People (P2P) exchange.
 Since its inception in 2008 by Australian university students Henry Makeham, Huw Pohlner, and Dom Delany while they were studying in Beijing, ACYA has well and truly grown into a vibrant community of its own.
 ACYA’s founders are no longer directly involved in the organisation, having each gone on to pursue other exciting initiatives in the bilateral relationship.

-Though it’s extensive network of 22 local Chapters and National Executive Committee, ACYA hosts a plethora of events, unique internship, scholarship and volunteering opportunities.
+Through its extensive network of 26 local Chapters and National Executive Committee, ACYA hosts a plethora of events, unique internship, scholarship and volunteering opportunities.
 Some of these have been self-administered, and many others as partnerships, made possible due to the longstanding and generous support of our various institutional partners.

 Alongside these, ACYA administers an annual conference aimed at providing professional skills training to passionate, up and coming youth leaders involved in Australia-China affairs.